Cahmoraes/utils/readme.md

 ## deepFreeze(structure)

-Used to freeze recursively arrays and object structures.
+Used to freeze recursively Arrays, Objects, Maps and Sets structures.
-This function not creates a clone of element.
+This function not creates a clone of structure passed by parameter.

 This function use Object.freeze recursively in the structure param.
 To creates a deep clone with immutability, use: